-(z) New, revised or amending Accounting Standards and Interpretations adopted
+(y) New, revised or amending Accounting Standards and Interpretations adopted

-The Company has adopted all new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
+The Group has adopted all new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
 Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
-The following Accounting Standards and Interpretations are most relevant to the Company:
+These new or amended Accounting Standards and Interpretations have not had a material effect on the financial statements for the year ended 30 June 2021.